TheOfficialFloW/Adrenaline/readme.md

 How to update
 -------------
-If you have already been using Adrenaline and want to quickly update, simply open Adrenaline.vpk as zip file and copy all modules from sce_module to ux0:app/PSPEMUCFW/sce_module.
+If you have already been using Adrenaline and want to quickly update, simply open Adrenaline.vpk as zip file and copy all modules from bubble/pkg/sce_module to ux0:app/PSPEMUCFW/sce_module.

 Getting rid of double launch bug
 --------------------------------